Korean Friendship Association

 Its president, Spanish citizen Alejandro Cao de Benós de Les y Pérez, is the only person paid a salary.
 Fees collected by the KFA are generally deposited in accounts in his name around Europe.

 Activities

-Compared with other North Korea friendship associations, the KFA is more radical.
+Compared with other North Korea friendship associations, the KFA has been described as more radical.

 The KFA pages provide North Korean related material, including tourism tips and political essays, and it is possible to hear views from a North Korean perspective.
 The KFA Forum site is hosted and administered in Europe and gives links to Korean language teaching sites.

 The KFA denies violations of human rights in North Korea and disputes the existence of North Korean concentration camps.

-The objectives of the KFA are to promote the well-being of all members and to promote friendship between members of the KFA worldwide.
+The stated objectives of the KFA are to promote the well-being of all members and to promote friendship between members of the KFA worldwide.

 Objectives

 The stated objectives of the KFA are: